 I am a Certified Synergetic Play Therapist Supervisor.
 When I started working as a Registered Clinical Counsellor, I found that traditional modalities did not explain what I experienced with folx in session and did not provide a framework for working with folx with neurodiversity and/or complex trauma.

-I started to do an in-depth study of neuroscience, interpersonal neurobiology, attachment theory, mindfulness, expressive arts and somatic based therapies.
+I started to do an in-depth study of neuroscience, interpersonal neurobiology, attachment theory, mindfulness, expressive arts and somatic-based therapies.
 That is when I was introduced to Synergetic Play Therapy.

 Though it is called a play therapy, SPT is so much more than that and works with children as young as two years old, youth, and adults.
-As it does not relay on language to process trauma, it is especially effective for individuals with a language based disability such as FASD.
+As it does not rely on language to process trauma, it is especially effective for individuals with a language based disability such as FASD.

 To learn more about Synergetic Play Therapy and why it works with children, youth, and adults, please visit the Synergetic Play Therapy Institute's website.